Toward Efficient Polynomial Preconditioning for GMRES: Polynomial Preconditioned GMRES using a GMRES polynomial

 \subsection{The starting vector for the polynomial}

-When generating the polynomial preconditioner, it is often best to run GMRES$(d)$ with a random right-hand side rather than using the problem right-hand side.
+When generating the polynomial preconditioner, it is typically best to run GMRES$(d)$ with a random right-hand side rather than using the problem right-hand side.
 The following experiment demonstrates how polynomials generated using the problem right-hand side might ignore certain eigenvalues and give bad preconditioners.

-{\it Example 4.} We consider the electronic circuit matrix Memplus and its corresponding right-hand side available on Matrix Market.
+{\it Example 10.} We consider the electronic circuit matrix Memplus and its corresponding right-hand side available on Matrix Market.
 The matrix $A$ is of size $n=17{,}758$.
 We let $b_{prob}$ denote the problem right-hand side and $b_{rand}$ denote a vector generated from a random Normal$(0,1)$ distribution.
-We generate three polynomial preconditioners of degree $d=15$.
+We generate two polynomial preconditioners of degree $d=15$.
 The first is created by running GMRES(d) with $b_{rand}$ as a starting vector and the second by using $b_{prob}$ as a starting vector.
-For the second polynomial, additional roots are needed for stability, so our third polynomial is generated with $b_{prob}$ as a starting vector and the four roots are added.
-Figure \ref{fig:memplusResNorms} shows residual norm convergence for the non-preconditioned problem and the three polynomial preconditioned problems using GMRES$(50)$ to solve for the given right-hand side.
+For the second polynomial, Algorithm 2 indicates that four additional roots are needed for stability, and this gives a third polynomial with $d=15+4$.
+Figure \ref{fig:memplusResNorms} shows GMRES$(50)$ residual norm convergence while solving $Ax=b_{prob}$.
+Tests are without polynomial preconditioning and with the three polynomials.
 While the problem does converge in $41$ cycles without a preconditioner, the $b_{rand}$ polynomial gives a $90\%$ decrease in $daxpys$ and a $94\%$ decrease in dot products.
-This comes at a price of a slight ($1\%$) increase in $mvps$ with the polynomial.
-However, the polynomials generated with $b_{prob}$ stall GMRES convergence and make the problem much worse than with no preconditioning.
+This comes at a price of a slight increase in $mvps$ with the polynomial.
+However, the polynomial generated with $b_{prob}$ stalls GMRES convergence and makes the problem much worse than with no preconditioning.
+Since instability is not the dominant problem with this ineffective polynomial, added roots give little improvement.